-The last stop on our week long European vacation was two nights in a different part of Paris, at the Hotel Eugène En Ville.
-Located on the Right Bank (north of the Seine river and the ‘central’ part of Paris), this modern hotel was wonderful, so today I’m sharing 5 reasons to stay at the Hotel Eugène En Ville.
+Today I’m sharing 5 reasons to stay at the Hotel Eugène En Ville in Paris which was our last stop on our week long European vacation.
+We spent two nights in a different part of Paris, at the Hotel Eugène En Ville.
+Located on the Right Bank (north of the Seine river and the ‘central’ part of Paris), this modern hotel was wonderful!

 After seeing pictures from our time exploring Dublin and the Dublin Bay, Central London, and a quick overnight art viewing stay on the Left Bank of Paris, I cannot believe that the duration of our trip was only a week, it seems like it would have been more like weeks!
 I think we were beginning to feel sensory overload at this point too, because while in Europe, we really wanted to see and experience as much as we could so it was go-go-go, and by that, I mean walk-walk-see-see-walk-walk and walk some more.
 So when we got to our last leg in Paris and checked in at the Hotel Eugène En Ville, we couldn’t have been any happier with the modern, whimsically decorated and super comfortable rooms, and totally fell in love with the hotel, which I could not recommend any more highly for your next stay in Paris.